 Planetary Hours

-Some practitioners consult planetary hours—the hours of the day traditionally associated with planets like Jupiter (success, expansion) and Mercury (communication, truth).
-If you decide to use planetary hours, neutral online calculators can determine local planetary-hour timings for your location.
-If precise timing matters to you, consider consulting an experienced astrologer for guidance.
+Some practitioners consult planetary hours—the hours associated with planets like Jupiter (success, expansion) and Mercury (communication, truth).
+Neutral online calculators can determine local planetary-hour timings for your location.
+If precise timing matters to you, consider consulting an experienced astrologer for guidance, but make sure court dates and deadlines always take priority.

-Practical Tip: Court dates, deadlines, and your lawyer’s schedule should always take priority over ritual timing.
-If auspicious times conflict with legal obligations, prioritize preparation and personal focus—a ritual performed when you can concentrate fully is more effective than one done distractedly during a “perfect” hour.
+Practical Tip: Court dates, deadlines, and your lawyer’s schedule should always come first.
+If an auspicious time conflicts with legal obligations, prioritize preparation and presence—a ritual performed when you can concentrate fully is more effective than one done distractedly during a “perfect” hour.

 Ethical Considerations and Warnings

-When working with court case spells or any spiritual practice related to legal matters, ethical and legal responsibilities must come first.
-These practices can offer emotional support, but they carry risks if used to interfere with court procedures or to influence other people in ways that violate the law.
+When using court case spells or any spiritual practice related to legal matters, ethical and legal responsibilities must come first.
+These practices can offer emotional support and help you stay focused, but they carry real risks if used to interfere with court procedures or to influence other people in ways that violate the law.
+Make sure your spiritual work remains symbolic, private, and complementary to practical legal action.

 Ethical Approaches

-- Seeking truth and justice rather than “winning at all costs.”
+- Seek truth and justice rather than “winning at all costs.”

-- Using spells to complement, not replace, proper legal representation and practical preparation.
+- Use spells to complement, not replace, qualified legal representation and practical preparation.

-- Focusing on fair outcomes that serve the highest good and respect everyone involved.
+- Focus on fair outcomes that respect everyone involved, including judges, jurors, and witnesses.

-- Using ritual to build personal strength, clarity, and calm during stressful legal problems.
+- Use ritual to build personal strength, clarity, and calm while you take concrete legal steps.

-- Respecting the dignity and free will of judges, jurors, witnesses, and other people connected to the case.
+- Respect the dignity and free will of all people connected to the case.

 Unethical and Risky Approaches